Doc Holliday: The Man and the Legend

 consequences of tomorrow.
 With a medical death sentence hanging over his head, Doc figured

 he had nothing to lose.
-Abandoning the dental practice, he left for Fort Griffin, Texas.
-Later, his
+Abandoning his Dallas dental practice, he left for Fort Griffin, Texas.

-trail would lead to Jacksboro, Denver, Cheyenne, Deadwood, Dodge City, Las Vegas,
+Later, his trail would lead to Jacksboro, Denver, Cheyenne, Deadwood, Dodge City, Las

-Tombstone, Leadville, and other hell-roaring boomtowns.
-While gun fighting and gambling
+Vegas, Tombstone, Leadville, and other hell-roaring boomtowns.
+While gambling across the

-across the American West, he made friends with other characters who would in time become
+American West, he made friends with other characters who would in time become legendary.

 One such person was the famous gunman Wyatt Earp.
 The two met early on the trail at Fort